Awais-Hafesji/Dissertation-R-Code/README.md

 The 'Local Authority Data.R' file contains the code used for the data pre-processing and the creation of the PDAI.

-The 'tmap.R' file contains the code used to create the spatial outputs used in the results section of the dissertation.
+The 'tmap.R' file contains the code used to create the spatial outputs shown in the results section of the dissertation.